jshea2/OSC-for-OBS/README.md

   (Use `sudo` if on Mac)

- - In file 'node-obsosc.js' change config info
+ - In file 'node-obsosc.js' change config info.

-- Configure this to match your OBS Websocket plugin.
+  Configure this to match your OBS Websocket plugin:

 ``` javascript
 //OBS Config